Application Process & Terms of Payment

 Transportation To and From Community Service, Global Action, Language Learning, Cultural Exploration, and Foundations Programs:

 International and in-country airfares are not included in program tuitions.
 We have arranged for an escorted round-trip group flight for each of our international programs.
 Each flight departs from and returns to a U.S. airport.
-Note that all Global Action programs end in New Haven, Connecticut.
 When you are accepted to a program you will receive an invoice for the cost of the relevant flight.

 Participants may make separate travel arrangements from the U.S. to their program’s international starting point and from the program’s ending point back to the U.S. Before booking separate travel arrangements, please contact us to insure that the timing of arrival/departure is feasible given the program’s itinerary.